 Few things signal a kitchen's seriousness as clearly as a sustained wine programme, and Palace's list has appeared in Star Wine List rankings every year from 2020 through 2025 across multiple categories including leading positions (number one rankings in multiple years).
 This is not a single recognition but a consistent pattern over half a decade, which implies a programme with genuine depth rather than a headline bottle list curated for award submissions.

-The Michelin guide's own note flags that the wine list is priced at the level you would expect from a two-star venue, which is a useful calibration for guests planning a full pairing experience.
-The cost structure is consistent with the restaurant's peer set rather than with Helsinki's broader fine-dining market, where Finnjävel Salonki and The ROOM by Kozeen Shiwan operate at lower price points.
+The wine list is priced at the level you would expect from a two-star venue, which is a useful calibration for guests planning a full pairing experience.
+The cost structure is consistent with the restaurant's comparable set rather than with Helsinki's broader fine-dining market, where Finnjävel Salonki and The ROOM by Kozeen Shiwan operate at lower price points.
 At Palace, wine is not an add-on but a structural component of the experience, and the budget should reflect that from the outset.

 Placing Palace in the Nordic Fine-Dining Map